 Nobody needs to contact the NHS, as people will be invited when it is their turn and people cannot get vaccinated by just turning up.

-The NHS in Devon aims to have offered a first vaccine dose to everyone in the top four priority groups identified by the Joint Committee on Vaccination and Immunisation (JCVI) prioritisation by mid-February:
+The NHS in Devon has offered a first vaccine dose to everyone in the top nine priority groups identified by the Joint Committee on Vaccination and Immunisation (JCVI) prioritisation by mid-April.

 Staff in Devon are working incredibly hard to deliver what is the largest vaccination programme in the NHS’ history, at the same time as continuing to be there for everyone who needs care.